Hoya/PHPSimpleTranslation/Readme.md

 #### Usage

-Just include and load the class, set your target language, and use the 'localizedString()' function to translate your strings.
+Include and load the class, set your target language, and use the 'localizedString()' function to translate your strings.
 If a translation isn't available, 'localizedString()' will just return the default string that was inserted.

 ```
 // Include and load the class